“India's Criminal Court Hierarchy Made Easy”

 At the top of the judicial hierarchy in India is the Supreme Court, which serves as the final court of appeal for all criminal cases.
 The Supreme Court has the authority to hear appeals from High Courts, particularly in cases involving important legal principles, constitutional matters, or national significance.
 It also has original jurisdiction in certain types of cases.

 The Supreme Court’s original jurisdiction covers cases involving disputes between different states or between a state and the Union of India.
-It also has the power to hear cases concerning the enforcement of fundamental rights, which are enshrined in the Constitution of India.
+It also exercises the power to hear cases that enforce the fundamental rights enshrined in the Constitution of India.

 The Supreme Court’s decisions are final and binding on all other courts in India.
 Its rulings often have far-reaching implications, not only for the parties involved but for the broader legal system.